Dickensian Christmas Market & Craft Fayre

 RAISING MONEY FOR: SENIORS' COMMUNITY PARTY

-The increasingly popular event was up against it weather-wise yet still thrilled the crowds with its multiple festive attractions and vast array of produce and crafts on sale.
-Organisers, Wetherby District Lions Club, saw the Market Place packed with local food and drink traders, including regulars from the monthly Farmers’ Market, and were pleased to witness very brisk trade alongside the Craft Fayre event in the Town Hall.
+The increasingly popular event, now with the restyled 'Artisan Market', thrilled the crowds with its multiple festive attractions and vast array of products and crafts on sale.
+Organisers, Wetherby District Lions Club and Little Bird Markets, saw the Market Place packed with local artisan traders showcasing their handmade goods and products.
+They had a really brisk trade alongside the Craft Fayre event in the Town Hall.

-The event, beginning at 9.00 am, was officially opened an hour later by ITV Calendar presenter Duncan Wood and Wetherby Town Mayor Galan Moss.
+The event, which began at 9.00 am, was officially opened an hour later by ITV Calendar presenter Duncan Wood and Wetherby Town Mayor Councillor Neil O'Byrne.
 Santa arrived after the short speeches to the delight of the long queues of families and their children who formed outside his 'spanking new' seasonally decorated grotto.
 Another major attraction was Casper and Rollo, the two Alpacas from Elmet Alpacas in Sherburn, who helped Santa's reindeer by coming along in their place.

-Throughout the day festive music was provided by Tewit Silver Band, Collingham Wind Band, Wetherby Musical Theatre Group Choir and the school choirs of Deighton Gates and Crossley Street with many local charities having stalls at the Market displaying their local festive wares.
+Throughout the day festive music was provided by Wetherby Silver Band, Collingham Wind Band, Wetherby Musical Theatre Group Choir and the school choirs of St Josephs and Crossley Street with many local charities having stalls at the market displaying their local festive wares.